sonvister/binance-official-api-docs/user-data-stream.md

 * Doing a `DELETE` on a `listenKey` will close the stream.
 * The base websocket endpoint is: **wss://stream.binance.com:9443**
 * User Data Streams are accessed at **/ws/\<listenKey\>**
-* A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
+* A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark.

 # API Endpoints
 ## Create a listenKey